Nodnarboen/k8s-workshop/labs/lab1/README.md

 ### 2. Enable Kubernetes Engine API

-You will also need to <b>Enable your API Billing</b> with Kubernetes Engine API
+You will also need to <b>Enable your API Billing</b> with Kubernetes Engine API .
+You can search for it in the search bar in GCP's console.

 ![k8s-Engine](https://github.com/Nodnarboen/HOT-k8s/blob/master/assets/Picture3.png)